onkarshedge/personal-blog/content/posts/prometheus-k8s.md

 | 5 | statefulset.apps/prometheus-prometheus-kube-prometheus-prometheus |  Prometheus  |
 | 6 | statefulset.apps/alertmanager-prometheus-kube-prometheus-alertmanager | AlertManager to configure alerts based on rules. |

-Let's access the Prometheus UI and Grafana UI.
-Visit [http://localhost:9090](http://localhost:9090), [http://locahost:3100](http://locahost:3100) respectively.
-The credentials for grafana are `username: admin` & `password: prom-operator`.
-You can also get the password from k8s secrets.

 ```shell script
 kubectl port-forward -n monitoring pod/prometheus-prometheus-kube-prometheus-prometheus-0  9090
 kubectl port-forward -n monitoring service/prometheus-grafana 3100:80
 ```
+Let's access the Prometheus UI and Grafana UI.
+Visit [http://localhost:9090](http://localhost:9090), [http://locahost:3100](http://locahost:3100) respectively.
+The credentials for grafana are `username: admin` & `password: prom-operator`.
+We can also get the password from k8s secrets.

 Browse the Prometheus UI.
-In Status/Targets, You shall find some predefined Targets.
-Under Configuration, you will find:
+In Status/Targets, We shall find some predefined Targets.
+Under Configuration, we will see the following:
 ``` yaml
 global:
   scrape_interval: 30s